cvg/pixel-perfect-sfm/doc/FAQ.md

 To link against the library, we show an example in `examples/cmake_example/CMakeLists.txt`.

 ## Q: Can I install pycolmap from PyPI?

 We currently require that pycolmap is compiled from source and therefore cannot simply be installed with `pip install pycolmap`.
 Be aware that hloc, if installed first, will pull pycolmap from PyPI.
 We are looking for solutions to package binaries for pycolmap and pixsfm - any help is welcome!

-### Q: I got an exception "Unknown Dimensions (CHANNELS, N_NODES).
-The code is heavily templated, and requires explicit template instantiation.
-Therefore, certain number of channels and number of interpolation nodes are (by default) not supported to limit build time.
-If you want to use different channels and interpolation grids, we provide simple macros in the C++ solvers (usually on top of the files, see e.g. bundle_adjustment/src/feature_reference_bundle_adjuster.h).

-### Q: How can I analyze intermediate results during an optimization?
+## Q: How can I analyze intermediate results during an optimization?

 To inspect intermediate results during a ceres optimization (BA, KA), you can register an `pyceres.IterationCallback` to the optimizer.
-Here is a small example that recomputes the reprojection error in every iteration during bundle_adjustment:
+Here is a small example that recomputes the reprojection error in every iteration during Bundle Adjustment:

 ```python
 from pixsfm.bundle_adjustment.main import GeometricBundleAdjuster